baibhabmund/Nursing-college-AI-assistant/README.md

-🏥 Nursing Admission Chatbot
+**🏥 Nursing Admission Chatbot**
-An interactive AI-powered Gradio chatbot designed to assist students interested in B.Sc Nursing admissions.
+Nursing Admission Chatbot - An interactive AI-powered Gradio chatbot designed to assist students interested in B.Sc Nursing admissions.
 The chatbot guides users through the admission process, eligibility criteria, fees, hostel facilities, and more — all in both Hindi and English.

 🚀 Features
 ✅ Conversational flow using fuzzy intent detection (rapidfuzz)